HarryTutle/meteo_forecast_NO_France/README.md

 # meteo_forecast_NO_France
- a package to store Meteo-France weather data (findable in open office in kaggle) in a good shape for sklearn.
+ a package (Meteo_data_shape_weather) to store Meteo-France weather data (findable in open office in kaggle) in a good shape for sklearn.
 Inside this package you have a class (Meteo_data_view) which use five parameters:

  -name, this is the name of our csv meteo-france file.
 It can be just 2016 year, 2016 and 2017 or all the three years available.